alejoceballos/dumb-keyboard/README.md

 until I finally click "equals" (=).
 So I need some code that transform all my numbers and operations into a real calculation.

-Let's make this test pass in a very simple and basic way (well, perhaps not that simple).
+I'll make this test pass in a very simple and basic way (well, perhaps not that simple).
 I must store numbers and operations in order to sum the values of the keys being clicked, but there is no way in my current implementation to get it from the keyboard, only from the keys.